apache/subversion/packages/windows-innosetup/Readme.txt

   All this data are maintained by the file svn_dynamics.iss which has a lot variables that is processed by Inno Setup Pre Processor (ISPP) during the compiling of the setup.
-  A template can be found in the packages\win32-innosetup\templates directory.
-  Copy this file to the packages\win32-innosetup directory and edit it according to the documentation inside it.
+  A template can be found in the packages\windows-innosetup\templates directory.
+Copy this file to the packages\windows-innosetup directory and edit it according to the documentation inside it.
 This file is not under version control (the template is) since the contents will vary depending on the system they are in.

-  The Inno setup file lives under the packages\win32-innosetup directory of the Subversion repository and are using folders which are both visible and "hidden".
+  The Inno setup file lives under the packages\windows-innosetup directory of the Subversion repository and are using folders which are both visible and "hidden".
 The hidden folders have the svn property svn:ignore and only exists on your machine.